 Video streaming

 Remote video streaming (live or historical) constitutes the bulk of internet bandwidth consumption, with standard quality (SQ) consuming 300–600 Kbps and high quality (HQ) video consuming 1,500–4,500 Kbps of internet bandwidth, depending on camera model and mode (live video vs historical playback).
-Learn about adaptive quality recording, where you can see details of bandwidth consumed by different camera models.
+See Adaptive Quality Recording for more details about bandwidth consumed by different camera models.

-• If the client and camera are on the same network, local video flows directly from the camera to the client and does not consume any internet bandwidth.
-Learn more about local streaming.
+If the client and camera are on the same network, local video flows directly from the camera to the client and does not consume any internet bandwidth.
+See Local Streaming on Verkada Cameras for more information.

 Resting bandwidth